Determinant method and the pseudo-effective threshold: Introduction

 \section{Introduction}

 Let $K$ be a number field, and $X\hookrightarrow\mathbb P^n_K$ be a projective variety.
-Let $\xi\in X(K)$, and $H_K(\xi)$ be a height of $\xi$ with respect to the above closed immersion, for example, the classic Weil height.
-A height function of rational points $H_K(\ndot)$ often evaluates the arithmetic complexity of rational points.
+Let $\xi\in X(K)$, and $H_K(\xi)$ be a height of $\xi$ with respect to the above closed immersion, for example, the classic Weil height (cf. \cite[\S B.2, Definition]{Hindry}).
+A height function $H_K(\ndot)$ on the set of rational points is able to be used to measure their arithmetic complexities.
 Let $B\in\mathbb R$, and

 be the set of rational points of bounded heights with respect to the above closed immersion.
 Usually, a good height function has the so-called Northcott's property, which means that the cardinality $N(X;B)=\#S(X;B)$ is finite when $B$ is fixed.
 In this case, the map $N(X;\cdot):\;\mathbb R\rightarrow \mathbb N$ is a function which gives a description of the density of rational points in $X$.